 Chinese understand that sometimes there are quirks and problems.
 However, they’re more impatient than most.
 You need to have a way of staying in touch with them in real time.

 For example, a customer has a problem with a brand new washing machine he just purchased.
 With geolocation, you can send him the contact information for the nearest repair shops.
 This quick response will create goodwill with the customer and propel the brand into a premium, high quality, and trustworthy brand.
 This type of quick action is highly sought after in China.
 Trust is the premium currency when you want to do business in China and using WeChat for business marketing.

-For more information about Chinese social media try reading: 5 Social Media Strategies Used By Luxury Brands in China, You Want to Attract Chinese Tourists, Target their Community! and The Top 5 Social Media Sites Used By Chinese Girls
+For more information about Chinese social media try reading: The Top 5 Social Media Sites Used By Chinese Girls